roderickrandolph/ansible-container/docs/rst/community/index.rst

 We're happy to help!

-Questions are best asked on the `Ansible Container Google Group <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.
+Questions are best asked on the `Ansible Container Mailing List <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.

 When asking a question please be sure to share any relevant commands you ran, output, the version of Ansible Container you are using, etc. Where needed, link to gists or github repos to show examples, rather than sending attachments to the list.